 Granules of bee pollen should be quite soft, and dissolve easily on the tongue.
 They should never be crunchy!
 Although many sufferers of seasonal allergies actually experience some relief when they start taking bee pollen, this is a powerful food and needs to be introduced to the body slowly.
 A very small percentage of the population is severely allergic to bee pollen (particularly those who are allergic to bees or other bee products such as honey), so it’s best to use caution when trying something new for the first time.
-Start with a small amount (1 tsp for adults, just a few granules for children) and increase your intake slowly, by just a few grains at a time.
-Daily intake should be maximum 1 Tbsp for adults and ½ tsp for children.
+Start with a small amount (1 teaspoon for adults, just a few granules for children) and increase your intake slowly, by just a few grains at a time.
+Daily intake should be maximum 1 tablespoon for adults and ½ teaspoon for children.

 pear ginger springtime smoothie with bee pollen